WeekendWars/mvp-core/README.md

 # mvp-core [![CircleCI](https://circleci.com/gh/WeekendWars/mvp-core/tree/master.svg?style=svg)](https://circleci.com/gh/WeekendWars/mvp-core/tree/master)

-This is a simple and small library for setting up a basic MVP structure.
+This is a simple and small library for setting up a basic MVP architecture.
 It also includes <a href="https://square.github.io/retrofit/">Retrofit</a> and <a href="https://github.com/ReactiveX/RxJava"> RxJava </a>

 ## Features
 * Basic MVP structure for `Activity` and `Fragment`